-Property, plant and equipment include the purchase of Handicap International's premises in Lyon on 1 June 2014 for a total of €8 million, of which €1.4 million is classified as "land".
-This building is financed in parallel by an €8 million bank loan, of which €2.4 million was repaid early in 2017 to reduce the duration of the loan and the interest payable.
-The loan will be totally repaid in 2023
+The tangible assets include the purchase of Handicap International's premises in Lyon on 1 June 2014 for a total of &8 million, of which &1.4 million is classified as "land".
+This building was financed in parallel by an &8 million bank loan, of which &2.4 million was repaid early in 2017 to reduce the duration of the loan and the interest payable.
+The loan was totally repaid in 2023.